-In addition to the principal and interest payments, under the credit facility, we are required to pay a final payment fee of 5.0% on all amounts outstanding (or 5.5% if the interest-only period has been extended to March 1, 2020), which is being accreted using the effective interest rate method over the term of the loan and security agreement and shall be due at the earlier of maturity or prepayment.
-Because the interest-only period has been extended, the final payment fee will be 5.5%.
-If we repay all the amounts borrowed under the term A loan facility on or prior to maturity, we will also be required to pay a prepayment fee equal to 1.5% if such borrowings are prepaid prior to February 24, 2019, and 1.0% if such borrowings are prepaid on or after February 24, 2019.
-Borrowings under the term B loan facility are prepayable at our option in whole, but not in part, together with all accrued and unpaid interest thereon and, if not previously made, the Final Payment, subject to a prepayment fee of 2.5% if the such borrowings are prepaid prior to February 7, 2019, 1.5% if such borrowings are prepaid on or after February 7, 2019 but prior to February 7, 2020 and 1.0% if such borrowings are on or after February 7, 2020.
+In addition to the principal and interest payments, under the credit facility, we are required to pay a final payment fee of 3.50% on all amounts outstanding, which is being accreted using the effective interest rate method over the term of the loan and security agreement and shall be due at the earlier of maturity or prepayment.
+Borrowings are prepayable at our option in whole, but not in part, together with all accrued and unpaid interest thereon and, if not previously made, the final payment, subject to a prepayment fee of 3.00% if such borrowings are prepaid prior to March 27, 2020, 2.00% on or after March 27, 2020 but prior to March 27, 2021, and 1.00% if such borrowings are prepaid on or after March 27, 2021.